-A look at suburban turkey behavior and hunting from the author of The Urban Deer Complex.
+A look at suburban turkey behavior and how to hunt them

 Not too long ago I spent the vast majority of my hunting in suburban and urban America.
 To some, this may seem horrible.
 Others can relate to the beauty of Mother Nature pushing back against the man-made world in our backyards.
 The thing about these places is that it exaggerates wild animal behavior.
 Things come in extremes.
 We may debate whether it’s natural selection or adaptation that breeds this eccentric survival behavior.
 I like to think it’s probably a bit of both.

 My first real education in these matters came with the book “The Urban Deer Complex,” a long-winded but in-depth look at suburban and urban deer behavior.
 Most of my years were spent hunting deer.
 My family did not hunt turkeys, that came later in life.
 My background made me look at the prospects a bit differently than more classic methods.

 Mind you, suburban and urban turkey hunting usually means perfecting the art of bird feeder toms, something which is nearly impossible at times.
 Good calling will almost never pull a bird off a feeder because of conditioning.
 They understand that every other turkey wants to be where they are.
 If a hen will not come to them, feeding continues.

 I began to realize that waiting for the birds to leave feeders was the best way to hunt turkeys in this landscape.
 That is when they become vulnerable, when travel routes become an important part of scouting.
 Most of those easily identifiable with trail cameras.
 This may all seem obvious, but it wasn’t that ground-breaking moment I was looking for, either.